iamkiko/kotlin-orderbook/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run `gradle build` to build the project.
-4. Start the application using `gradle run` or run it in IntelliJ
+4. Start the application using `gradle run` or run the [App.kt](src/main/kotlin/com/example/orderbook/App.kt) file in IntelliJ

 ## Components

-- **OrderBookService**: Manages the current state of buy and sell orders.
+- **OrderBookService**: Manages the current state of buy and sell orders
-- **OrderManager**: Responsible for adding orders to the OrderBook and generating snapshots of the current order book state.
+- **OrderManager**: Responsible for adding orders to the OrderBook and generating snapshots of the current order book state
-- **MatchingEngine**: Matches buy and sell orders based on price and quantity, updates the OrderBook accordingly, and records the trades.
+- **MatchingEngine**: Matches buy and sell orders based on price and quantity, updates the OrderBook accordingly, and records the trades
-- **TradeService**: Records details of matched trades and retrieves information about past trades.
+- **TradeService**: Records details of matched trades and retrieves information about past trades
-- **OrderValidator**: Validates the details of orders before they are processed by the system.
+- **OrderValidator**: Validates the details of orders before they are processed by the system

 ## Features

-- **Order Management**: Add buy and sell orders with validations to ensure order integrity.
+- **Order Management**: Add buy and sell orders with validations to ensure order integrity
-- **Trade Matching**: Automatically match orders within the order book based on price and quantity.
+- **Trade Matching**: Automatically match orders within the order book based on price and quantity
-- **Trade Recording**: Record the details of each trade, including price, quantity, and the taker side.
+- **Trade Recording**: Record the details of each trade, including price, quantity, and the taker side
-- **Order Book Snapshot**: Retrieve a snapshot of the current state of the order book, including all outstanding orders.
+- **Order Book Snapshot**: Retrieve a snapshot of the current state of the order book, including all outstanding orders

 ### Libraries Used
 - Vert.x (Core, Web, Web Client, Config, Auth JWT)